GRN-BRI/bri2023/_pages/home.md

 We are pleased to invite you to attend and participate in the 10th International Conference on Logistics and Maritime Systems.
 The aim of this conference is to provide a forum for participants from universities and related industries to exchange ideas on the latest technical, operational, economic and sustainability developments in container and bulk logistics and their related maritime systems.

-Logms 2021 will be hold by the Ocean College of Zhejiang University (Zhoushan Campus) at the end of August and late September, 2021.
+Logms 2021 will be hold by the Ocean College of Zhejiang University (Zhoushan Campus) at 29-31 October, 2021.
-**Exact date will be announced soon!!!**
+**Call for paper will be announced soon!!!**

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->